EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 - The term “institution“ refers to higher education institutions.
 Depending on the institution’s approach to quality assurance it can, however, refer to the institution as whole or to any actor(s) within the institution.

-- The terms “activity“ (of a quality assurance agency) and “type of review” refer to distinct types of external quality assurance deployed by an agency, each based on a separate set of processes and criteria.
+- The terms “quality assurance activity“ and “type of review” refer to distinct types of external quality assurance deployed by an agency, each based on a separate set of processes and criteria.
 For instance, “programme accreditation” might be one activity and “institutional evaluation” another one.
 The activities may range from purely enhancement-driven ones to formal assessment and decisions.

 4\.
 Scope and Applicability of the ESG
 ======================================